tensorflow/tfjs-website/docs/tutorials/training/saving-loading.md

 - The scheme is followed by a **path**.
 In the example above the path is `my-model-1`.
 - The `save` method is asynchronous.
 - The return value of `model.save` is a JSON object that carries information such as the byte sizes of the model's topology and weights.
+- The environment used to save the model does not impact which environments can load the model.
+Saving a model in node.js does not prevent it from being loaded in the browser.

 Below we will examine the different schemes available.